dansmith-stripe/sa-summit-26-setup/README.md

 ## Troubleshooting

-### Link CLI does not support `--test` or `--context`
+### `link-cli` is missing or does not support the required MPP options

-Allow setup to update Link CLI.
+Setup checks whether Link CLI supports both `--test` and `--context`.

+If Link CLI is missing, allow setup to install it.
+If it is installed but too old, allow setup to update it.

 If your terminal still resolves an older binary afterward, open a fresh terminal and run:

     command -v link-cli
     type -a link-cli
     link-cli --version
     link-cli mpp pay --schema

+The schema output must include both `test:` and `context:`.

-### Custom catalog registration fails
+### Setup appears paused during Claude MCP registration

-The setup script displays only the hosted service’s sanitized HTTP status, error code, and safe message.

-Do not share:

-- secret keys;
-- Network Profile IDs;
-- headers;
-- authorization values;
-- Shared Payment Tokens;
-- catalog-profile IDs;
-- raw API responses; or
-- full catalog JSON.
+Corporate authentication or a hardware security-key prompt may appear when setup removes or adds the Claude MCP server.

+The script intentionally leaves Claude CLI output visible.
+Complete the browser, macOS, terminal, or security-key prompt, then wait for the command to finish.
+Do not interrupt the script or suppress its output.

 ### `mpp-demo` does not appear in Claude Code

-Run:
+Open a fresh terminal and run:

     source ~/.mpp-demo.env
     claude mcp list

+If `mpp-demo` is still absent, rerun setup from the repository directory:

+    bash ./setup.sh

-If it is still missing, rerun setup and choose to register the MCP server.
+When prompted, choose to register the MCP server.
+Then start a new Claude Code session:

-## Security boundary

-`MPP_SECRET_KEY` is a server-owned deployment secret.
-It is not an attendee credential and must never be added to:

-- this repository;
-- `~/.mpp-demo.env`;
-- Claude MCP headers;
-- shell startup files;
-- screenshots;
+    claude

+### A custom catalog is rejected

+The setup script displays only a sanitized HTTP status, error code, and safe message.

+Check that:

+- the catalog is valid JSON;
+- every standard item uses `"fulfillment_type": "instant"`;
-- chat; or
+- advanced scheduled items use only `"pickup_window"` or `"agent_delivery_window"`;
-- documentation.
+- each item references a valid `counter_id`; and
+- the catalog includes a clear fictional/test-mode disclaimer.

+When reporting an issue, share only the HTTP status and the sanitized error code/message.
+Do not share credentials, Profile IDs, headers, approval URLs, tokens, raw API responses, or the full catalog JSON.

+### Claude shows the wrong catalog

+The default menu is used whenever setup runs without `--catalog`.

+To return to the default Stripe Tech Café menu:

+    bash ./setup.sh

+To use a custom catalog again:

+    bash ./setup.sh --catalog ./examples/my-fictional-catalog.json

+After either change, open a fresh terminal and run:

+    source ~/.mpp-demo.env
+    claude

+### I need to start over

+From the repository directory, run:

+    source ./reset.sh

+This removes the local environment file and can remove the `mpp-demo` Claude MCP registration.
+It does not delete test PaymentIntents, hosted catalog profiles, or another person’s demo state.